; Skip to Content

 Mahoney State Park is located in southeastern Nebraska along Interstate 80, about midway between the state’s two largest cities, Omaha and Lincoln.
 It’s roughly 30 miles from each city (give or take).
 Take exit 426 off of Interstate 80 to get to the park.
 That exit happens to get you to a variety of fun family destinations in the winter.
 Two I recommend would be the Strategic Air Command and Aerospace Museum and the indoor education center at Schramm Park.

 Living in Omaha, Mahoney State Park is almost always a day trip for us.
-However, we have made whole weekends of a visit, and I recommend trying it at least once…but plan ahead.
-Mahoney State Park has notoriously popular cabins, making it difficult to book a cabin on a summer weekend unless you plan a year in advance.
+However, may family has made whole weekends of a visit, and I recommend trying it at least once.
+Booking a cabin in the winter is a lot easier than trying to reserve a cabin the busy summer season (and it’s cheaper).

 Mahoney State Park Cabin in the winter.

-Booking a cabin in the winter is a different story.
-Non-peak season cabins are easier to come by, and cheaper too.
-Look for non-holiday weekends for your best (and discounted) options.
 It’s worth noting that Mahoney State Park also has a lodge.
 The rooms at the lodge are much cheaper than a cabin.
 It’s similar to staying at a hotel, but staying at one without a pool.
+The lodge has the park’s only restaurant (Carl’s At Mahoney), so there is that perk.

 Indoor winter activities at Mahoney